Non-scripted, genuine prompt video recorded to celebrate Employee Appreciation Day, March 1st 2019

 Here at Alvis, we are so thankful for the opportunity to be able to help some of these victims through our CHAT (Changing Habits, Attitudes and Thoughts) program.
 CHAT has been giving women the chance to recover with ample support since 2013.
 The program combines safe and secure housing with comprehensive treatment for trauma and individual and group counseling.
 Program participants can also take part in job skills and certification training programs that build skills, independence and confidence.
 Dana Jackson, CHAT Clinical Program Manager, told us of many great therapeutic activities that contribute to the positive growth of these women.
 They include classes such as jiu-jitsu provided by the Relson Gracie Academy and equine therapy through Reins of Freedom.
 CHAT also has a variety of partners like Ohio Guidestone, Freedom A La Cart, Mount Carmel CTAP, and Camp Mary Orton that provide other trauma services and professional mentorship opportunities.

 The CHAT program is funded by the Alcohol, Drug and Mental Health (ADAMH) Board of Franklin County.
-Individuals in the CHAT program are referred exclusively by Franklin County Municipal Judge Paul M. Herbert, who holds almost legendary status among individuals and organizations who are working to extinguish human trafficking.
+Some of the individuals in the CHAT program are referred by Franklin County Municipal Judge Paul M. Herbert, who holds almost legendary status among individuals and organizations who are working to extinguish human trafficking.
 Judge Herbert has worked tirelessly to change the stigma surrounding human trafficking in Ohio.
 He created the state’s only specialty court designed to address the needs of human trafficking victims and help them to begin new, transformed lives.
 His CATCH Court, formally known as the Changing Actions to Change Habits Court, aims to shift the paradigm between human trafficking and prostitution.
 This means that rather than seeing women who were convicted of solicitation as a result of sex trafficking as criminals, they should be seen as victims who need the proper support to successfully transition to a life free of substance abuse, mental and physical abuse, and crime.

 CATCH Court takes place every Friday from 9 a.m. to 12 p.m.
 During that time, women are in a safe space and can celebrate their wins and work within a supportive community that is dedicated to their success and prosperity.
 Alvis celebrates this advocacy so close to our home base and we know that with the effort these women put in comes great rewards and success.